 Multiple Ownership.
 The Communications Act and FCC rules generally restrict ownership, operation or control of, or the common holding of attributable interests in (i) broadcast stations above certain limits serving the same local market, and (ii) broadcast stations and a daily newspaper serving the same local market.
+In May 2010, the FCC released a Notice of Inquiry ("NOI") as the initial step of its 2010 quadrennial review of its media ownership rules.
+The NOI solicited comments on a number of broad-based questions intended to define the analytical framework of the statutorily-mandated quadrennial review.
+We cannot predict the outcome of these proceedings or whether the FCC's multiple ownership rules will be modified.
 The FCC's multiple ownership rules are briefly summarized below.

 Local Radio Ownership.
-Although current FCC nationwide radio broadcast ownership rules allow one entity to own, control or hold attributable interests in an unlimited number of AM and FM radio stations nationwide, the Communications Act and the FCC's rules limit the number of radio broadcast stations in local markets (defined as those counties in the Arbitron ® defined market) in which a single entity may own an attributable interest as follows:
+Although current FCC nationwide radio broadcast ownership rules allow one entity to own, control or hold attributable interests in an unlimited number of AM and FM radio stations nationwide, the Communications Act and the FCC's rules limit the number of radio broadcast stations in local markets (defined as those counties in the Arbitron[®] defined market) in which a single entity may own an attributable interest as follows: